turingschool-examples/challenges/rails-mini-project.markdown

 #### Optional Extensions

-* Use Heroku to host your app
 * Implement Twitter, Github, or Facebook OAuth login
+* Use HAML for your views
+* TDD using Rspec instead of Test::Unit

 ### Project Option 2: PointBox

 Create an app where an admin (let's say for example, Richard) can assign points to users and users can redeem those points for rewards.
+Host your app live on Heroku.

 #### Points